hbroek/reken/documentation/developer-guide/chapter-5.md

 ## 5.7 Component Events

 Reken allows your components to create custom events.
 You can fire an event by calling function `dispatch`, with the mandatory event type argument and an optional details argument.
-When the event is initiated, the listeners will receive an event (`e`) with a `detail` property which contains the contents of the second argument.
+When the event is initiated, the listeners will receive an event (`e`) with a `detail` property that contains the contents of the second argument.

 ```html
 <!DOCTYPE html>